vnn8248/php-stripe-payment-app/README.md

 - Stripe account (free)

 # More to come
-- MySQL database
+- MySQL database to store customers and transactions
-- PDO
+- PDO to interact with the database
-- Admin pages with authentication
+- Admin pages with authentication to view customers and transactions